brandondube/prysm/README.md

 For a complete list of features, see [the docs](https://prysm.readthedocs.io/en/stable/).

+## Examples

+Several [examples](https://prysm.readthedocs.io/en/stable/examples/index.html) are provided in the documentation.

+## User's Guide

+A [guide](https://prysm.readthedocs.io/en/stable/user_guide/index.html) for using the library is provided in the documentation.

 ## Contributing

 If you find an issue with prysm, please open an [issue](https://github.com/brandondube/prysm/issues) or [pull request](https://github.com/brandondube/prysm/pulls).
 Prysm has some usage of f-strings, so any code contributed is only expected to work on python 3.6+, and is licensed under the [MIT license](https://github.com/brandondube/prysm/blob/master/LICENSE.md).
 The library is